MigashaneVictoire/kev/README.md

     - 5. Is there a significant difference in the likelihood of ransomware association among different types of vulnerabilities?

 For more impormation, visit the [America's Cyber Defence Agency](https://www.cisa.gov/known-exploited-vulnerabilities)

+## Project Outcome and Conclusion:

+The KEV project used five models to predict if a vulnerability is linked to a ransomware campaign.
+The K-Nearest Neighbor (KNN) model performed the best, showing consistent results in both training and validation.
+However, despite its performance, the improvement in accuracy was minimal (1.8% accuracy improvement).
+Given the critical nature of the work being done, I do not recommend relying on this model for such high-stakes decision-making.

+The project found that things like the vendor, vulnerability type, product, and when the vulnerability was added can help predict if it will be exploited in ransomware attacks.
+This suggests that CISA's current efforts are working well, but there's still potential to improve how we manage vulnerabilities using data.

+**Future Plan**
+- Time Series Analysis: Study how the age of vulnerabilities impacts their link to ransomware over time, which could help predict future patterns.